danieldavilaaleman/HudsonBayMicrobiome/HC_Analysis/HC_annotation.md

 After gene annotation, HMM from [CANT-HYD](https://github.com/dgittins/CANT-HYD-HydrocarbonBiodegradation) were implemented for hydrocarbon degrading genes identification using trusted cut off parameter.

-A Snakefile was created for performing the gene annotation and identification of hydrocarbon degrading genes. ```HC_Analysis/Snakefile```
+A Snakefile was created for performing the gene annotation and identification of hydrocarbon degrading genes.
+You can find it on ```HC_Analysis/scripts/Snakefile```

 For creating the config.yaml file for snakemake pipeline, the following command was run:
 ```